 If you’re looking for a party appetizer recipe that’s the ideal trifecta: easy, mouthwatering and impressive, look no further than Bacon Wrapped Dates (also called ‘Devils on Horseback‘).

-It’s the flavor complexity that makes these so irresistible – crisp, salty bacon wrapped around soft, sweet dates stuffed with a salty, creamy cheese (like goat cheese, feta or blue cheese) and nuts, (like almonds or pecans).
-They are completely versatile and come together in minutes, and clean up is a snap!
+It’s the flavor complexity that makes these easy appetizers so irresistible – crisp, salty bacon wrapped around soft, sweet dates stuffed with a salty, creamy cheese (like goat cheese, feta or blue cheese) and nuts, (like almonds or pecans).
+They are completely versatile, come together in minutes, and clean up is a snap!

 When we throw a dinner party or holiday party, I like to stuff dates with an assortment of nuts and cheeses so that our guests have choices.
 They make an excellent 3 or 4 ingredient appetizer.
 Here are some of my favorite combinations (as you’ll see in my recipe video below):

 - Just Cheese: Stuff dates with goat cheese, feta cheese, or blue cheese before wrapping in bacon.
 One to two teaspoons of cheese per date, depending on the size of the pocket left in the date once you remove the pit.